On The Drive

 I’ve decided to mix “Tomboy Bride” in New York at Whitney Houston’s studio.
 Kipp connected me with Whitney’s engineer, Michael White, and he’s agreed to take on my project as long as we can finish all 11 songs in 5 days.
 I’m here now, in the hot city with Wendy Woo and at the moment we’re working on “Sign of Rain.”

 My mom made a special trip down to the studio today.
 It’s such a role reversal.
-I spent my entire childhood and adolescence traveling to mid-town to her studio sessions, ordering grilled cheeses from take-out menus and finishing up homework assignments as musicians like Mic Jagger, Debbie Harry, Harry Belafonte, Ry Cooter, and every session player you’d ever want to meet passed through the reception area.
-I drank Lipton tea by the bucket, downloaded receptionists with my latest relationship sagas, and between subjects I rewarded completed assignments with the arcade game of the month for the price of a quarter: Donkey Kong, Ms. Packman, Space Invaders, the car one I can’t remember the name of.
+I spent my entire childhood and adolescence traveling to mid-town to her studio sessions, ordering grilled cheeses from take-out menus and finishing up homework assignments as musicians like Mic Jagger, Debbie Harry, Harry Belafonte, Ry Cooder, and every session player you’d ever want to meet passed through the reception area.
+I drank Lipton tea by the bucket, downloaded receptionists with my latest relationship sagas, and between subjects, I rewarded myself for having completed an assignment with a game of Donkey Kong, Ms. Packman, Space Invaders, the car one I can’t remember the name of.

-Today at Whitney’s I ordered Wendy, Michael my mom and I turkey subs.
+Today at Whitney Houston’s studio I ordered Wendy, Michael my mom and me turkey subs.
 We ate while mom wheeled herself around on a console chair like a boss yelling half-chewed suggestions at Michael like “Fly it over.”
 “That’s the one.
 Don’t touch it now” and “Buy it baby! buy it!”
 Before she left for the day, she requested a copy of the track.
 “I want to blare it through the streets of Martha’s Vineyard and scream ‘This is my DAUGHTER!”
-I felt so so so so grateful for her love and tutelage and hand holding and accolades.
+I felt so so so so grateful for her love, tutelage, hand holding and accolades.
 It’s her birthday tomorrow and as we finished the day I sketched out this letter to copy into a card I painted: